Travel to Eat: Happy Budget Dining in Europe

 Make some of your travel adventures gastronomic ones.
 You can definitely eat well on a budget in Europe if you follow some simple guidelines.

-The key to eating well in Europe is to eat like a local person.
+The key to eating well on a budget in Europe is to eat like a local person.
 Dine in small eateries, shop in the markets, cook when you can, eat picnics, and slow down.

 Eating is an art form in many parts of Europe.
 Yes, you’ll find lots of fast food and mediocre, microwaved dinner specials.
 But you’ll also experience memorable meals that you’ll talk about for years.

-We still reminiscise about many of the meals we’ve enjoyed in Europe over the past four decades–the gorgonzola gnocchi in 1999, my birthday dinner in Paris in 2012, the Indian meal in Berlin in 2015.
-The list goes on and on, and none will be forgotten!
+We still reminisce about many of the meals we’ve enjoyed in Europe over the past four decades–the Gorgonzola gnocchi in 1999, my birthday dinner in Paris in 2012, the Indian meal in Berlin in 2015, the Indonesian meal in Amsterdam in 2023, so many meals in Italy… The list goes on and on, and none will be forgotten!

 What can I say?
-The Artsy Traveler loves good food!
+I love good food!
 Here’s how to eat well on a budget in Europe so you’ll have money left over for the occasional big meal out.

 Don’t Pay Extra for Hotel Breakfasts